Stars and Stripes Forever (film): Cast

-Production and reception
+Production

 Twentieth Century-Fox first announced the production in December 1942, as a patriotic musical for wartime audiences.
 It was postponed because there were delays in gathering all the original Sousa arrangements and scores.
 The film finally went into production in April 1952, too late to be completed in time for Fourth of July playdates in theaters, so it was scheduled as Fox's Christmas release in December 1952.
 Fox did not consider waiting until the following summer, because its new, widescreen CinemaScope process was about to be unveiled.
 Stars and Stripes Forever became the last of the studio's major musicals filmed in the traditional, full-screen format.